 They spent as much energy training their staff as they did working on their products.
 They wanted every aspect of the business to reflect their values and made sure their employees were treated like family.

 Everyone was invested in the success of the small business.
+If this story has inspired you to Start a small business, do some research into unique products, register a business name and get selling!
 Happy workers make great products and happy customers.
 Many employees have worked at the bakery for years.

 When the couple decided to open the bakery in India, it didn’t mean they were ready to let go of their “baby” in Brittany so they came up with a creative solution in sync with their values.
 The business was already running smoothly and they had a great team in place so they decided to take it one step further and started a process to transform the business model into a worker coop.
 The transition was completed over the course of 2 to 3 years and now they’re proud to share their success story.